 Step 6: Communicate your brand’s positioning

 Now that you have identified the mindshare you want, you need to create a strategy to bring that to life.
-You have to translate the intangible concept into tangible words by creating a positioning statement, brand messaging strategy, marketing message, and visual identity.
+You have to translate the intangible concept into actual words by creating a positioning statement, brand messaging strategy, marketing message, and visual identity.

 Brand positioning gives you a clear vision.
 To be successful, a brand needs to activate the positioning.
 You need a well-designed inside-out communication plan.
 An internal communication campaign will bring people together and inspire them to work toward a common goal.